 In 2012, we had the arrival of Interim Pastor, Roy Sharpe.
 Under his leadership, Reverend Roy Sharpe, Interim Pastor, FPC, developed a strategy to reverse the decline in membership and attendance.
 Vision 2016 included:

 In the spring of 2017 the church raised $250,000 above the operating budget for renovation and upgrades of the worship center.
 In the future we plan to renovate the kitchen and Fellowship Hall and add new landscaping for the campus.
-We look forward to the challenges and opportunities God will set before us in the days and years to come.In February of 2019, we called a new pastor to lead our flock, RJ Leek and his family.Currently in 2020 with the onset of the Coronavirus, we continue to worship In Person and Live Streaming online with vibrant and excellent music and preaching, utilizing the resources of many willing volunteers to work in different, yet meaningful ways to bring worship into each home.
+We look forward to the challenges and opportunities God will set before us in the days and years to come.In February of 2019, we called a new pastor to lead our flock, RJ Leek and his family.Currently in 2022 with the Coronavirus still a problem, we continue to worship In Person and Live Streaming online with vibrant and excellent music and preaching, utilizing the resources of many willing volunteers to work in different, yet meaningful ways to bring worship into each home.
 We are currently reaching over 350 households through the internet!
 Even with the virus, our choir still sang and, our handbells still play, and our dancers still pour out their hearts for the Lord.
 Our worship team is committed to bringing the message to those willing to hear the gospel.
 First Presbyterian Church is not the church it was just a few years ago.
 We are growing!
 Average worship attendance has increased steadily from 2012.
 Congregational giving has been increased to a level that supports the additional staff and program of a thriving church.
 10% of congregational giving goes directly to Mission causes.
 Worship is marked by excellent music, outstanding preaching, and the liberal use of drama, dance and the visual arts.
 The spirit in the congregation is enthusiastic, committed, and loving.
 We invite you to worship with us!

 200 South Lone Oak Dr.Leesburg, FL 34748